LearningTechStacks/Store-Project/README.md

 # Store-Project
-Group project to develop a webstore app
+Team based project where we develop a web store app